CONSTITUTION OF THE ONTARIO CAVY CLUB

 (7) Board meetings will be held at times agreed upon by a majority of Board members.

-(d) Directors and Committee meetings by phone, mail, electronic methods - at least 3 members must reply
+(9) QUORUMS (a) General meetings - 6 eligible voting members (b) Director meetings - 3 Board Members (c) Committee meetings - 2 members plus the Chairperson (d) Directors and Committee meetings by phone, mail, electronic methods - at least 3 members must reply

-All Committees (with exception of the Nominations Committee) must hold at least 1 meeting a year.
-All minutes of the meetings held must be turned over
+(10) COMMITTEE MEETINGS: All Committees (with exception of the Nominations Committee) must hold at least 1 meeting a year.
+All minutes of the meetings held must be turned over to the Secretary Treasurer for presentation to the Board.
+Notice of Committee meetings must be given by the Chairperson at least 10 days prior to the meeting date.

 (11) CONDUCTING BUSINESS BY BALLOT

-changes, and preferred judges.
+Section 1 (a) The Publications Chairperson will send to all eligible members’ ballots for Board elections, proposed Standards changes, proposed By-Law changes, and preferred judges.
 Ballots are to be postmarked no later than September 30th and are to be printed on coloured papers.
-Each
+Each ballot is to be initialled by a Board member.

-(b) Adult members receive 1 ballot, Life members 16 years of age or older receive 1 ballot and Family memberships receive 2 ballots.
+(b) Adult members receive 1 ballot, Life members 18 years of age or older receive 1 ballot and Family memberships receive 2 ballots.

 (c) Memberships must be up to date as of September 1.